Wolf Villa

-Villa Wolf was an architecturally significant building in Gubin, Poland, designed by the German architect Ludwig Mies van der Rohe.
-It is also known as Haus Wolf.
-The property was developed in Guben, Germany, between 1925 and 1926 – two decades before the Oder–Neisse line divided the city to create Gubin – for Erich and Elisabeth Wolf.
-It was one of the pioneering prototypes of modern architecture in Europe, and is considered the first modern work of Mies van der Rohe.
+The Wolf Villa (Willa Wolfa), also known as the Wolf House (Haus Wolf), was an architecturally significant building in Gubin, Poland, designed by the German architect Ludwig Mies van der Rohe.
+The property was developed in Guben, Germany, between 1925 and 1926 - two decades before the Oder–Neisse line divided the city to create Gubin - for Erich and Elisabeth Wolf.
+It was one of the pioneering prototypes of modern architecture in Europe, and is considered Mies's first modern work.
 It stood between two gardens parallel to the Lusatian Neisse river at Teichbornstraße 13 in today's Gubin, which at that time still belonged to Guben, but is now located in the Polish part of Lower Lusatia.
 It was destroyed during World War II in 1945 and there are plans to reconstruct it.